 24. More cannabis-favorable yoga industry statistics for 2020: CBD helps you recover faster from muscle strain.

 While yoga is supposed to provide a relaxing effect, it’s not as easy as it looks since it includes numerous muscle strengthening postures similar to pushups and planks.

 Seeing how it has been scientifically proven that CBD fights inflammation and reduces pain, it may help alleviate the symptoms of muscle strain after an exhausting yoga session.

-19. Ayurvedic texts have different views on marijuana, depending on whether it is used as medicine or recreationally.
+25. Ayurvedic medicine has opposing views on cannabis, depending on whether it is used as medicine or recreationally.

 As seen from yoga stats, it is confirmed that marijuana has a number of health benefits for treating all kinds of pain, and for instance, alleviating the side effects of cancer treatment.

-But otherwise, Ayurveda views marijuana use as problematic—Ayurvedic texts describe medical marijuana as “nectar,” and recreational one as a “poison.”
+But otherwise, Ayurveda views marijuana use as problematic.
+Ayurvedic texts refer to medical cannabis as “nectar,” while its recreational use is not justified and it is referred to as “poison.”